justinhj/astar-algorithm-cpp/README.md

 I'm going to leave the deprecation warnings in so that it still works cleanly with GCC.
 TODO Make a non-deprecated compliant version using compiler checking

-GCC notes : Compiled using version 4.2.1
+Compiled with:
+Apple LLVM version 6.0 (clang-600.0.51) (based on LLVM 3.5svn)

 Please let me know if it doesn't work for you and I will try to help.
 I cannot help if you are using an old compiler such as Turbo C++, since I update the code to meet Ansi Standard C++ as required.